HRD attestation

 Documents Required for HRD Attestation

-• Original educational certificate (degree/diploma)
+• Original educational certificate

 • Photocopy of the certificate

-• Copy of the applicant’s passport
+• Passport copy of the applicant

 • Passport-size photographs

-• University verification letter (if needed)
+• University verification letter (if required)

 Verifying Documents for Different Sectors